-Michael Dolce is a Partner at Cohen Milstein, a member of the firm’s Complex Tort Litigation practice, and leads the firm’s Sexual Abuse, Sex Trafficking, and Domestic Abuse team.
+Michael Dolce is a Partner at Cohen Milstein, a member of the firm’s Complex Tort Litigation practice, and the leader of the firm’s Sexual Abuse, Sex Trafficking, and Domestic Abuse team.

 A highly regarded trial lawyer and political activist, Mr. Dolce’s practice is dedicated to representing survivors of sexual crimes, including child and adult victims, and adult survivors of child sexual abuse.
 His team represents clients from initial disclosure to law enforcement, to police investigations, criminal prosecutions, injunction proceedings and civil lawsuits against individual criminals and any institution that gave them safe harbor to commit their crimes.
 Mr. Dolce brings to his work the insight and commitment of a survivor, having himself been the victim of sexual abuse as a young boy at the hands of a sadistic predator.

 His expertise and accomplishments in sex crime victim rights is nationally recognized.
 CNN relied on him as an expert for an investigative report into mishandling of sex crime investigations.
 He has been quoted and has published editorials in the nation’s top news outlets and law journals, including: The Associated Press, Newsweek, USA Today, The Guardian, The Hill, The New York Times, New York Daily News, The Washington Post, The Christian Science Monitor, Law360, The Daily Business Review, The Epoch Times, The Herald (Sharon), The Palm Beach Post, PENN Live, Politico, Salon.com, SunSentinel (Ft.
 Lauderdale), Tampa Bay Times, among others.
 He also appears as an expert in the award-winning documentary film, Pursuit of Truth: Adult Survivors of Child Sexual Abuse Seeking Justice.

 Currently, Mr. Dolce is litigating the following notable matters:

 Mr. Dolce’s recent successes include:

 - Doe v.
 Unnamed Institution: In November 2017, Mr. Dolce successfully settled a matter, prior to filing a lawsuit in court, on behalf of a client who survived a sexual assault in a medical setting.
 The $800,000 settlement and outcome for his client was life-altering and life-sustaining, as she had profoundly struggled with suicidal behaviors and needed expensive residential treatment due to her trauma.